Katabatic winds at Commonwealth Bay

 It was the first Australian expedition to Antarctica and Australians managed to land and stay (and persist!) in an incredibly inhospitable place.
-Nowadays Commonwealth Bay and especially Cape Dennison is considered to be the windiest place of the world.
+Nowadays Commonwealth Bay and especially Cape Dennison is considered to be the windiest place in the world.

-Cape Denison is isolated rock at the the icy shores of Commonwealth Bay.
-This rock is some 900 by 700 m large and surrounded by nearly endless ice plain – the giant East Antarctic Ice Sheet.
+Cape Denison is an isolated rock at the icy shores of Commonwealth Bay.
+This rock is some 900 by 700 m large and surrounded by a nearly endless ice plain – the giant East Antarctic Ice Sheet.
 Distance to the South Pole is some 2,560 km – only a small bit closer than Tasmania.

 Commonwealth Bay is approximately 60 km wide bay.
-Cliff of Cape Denison is located roughly in the centre of this halfmoon-shaped bay.
+Cliff of Cape Denison is located roughly in the center of this half-moon-shaped bay.